 Monitor stands come in all shapes, sizes and costs.
 There are single, dual and even triple stands.
-The best dual monitor stand or triple stands are manufactured by Mount-It!
-The company has over 500 didfferent stands and mounts specifically for gamers and monitors.
+The best dual monitor stand or triple stands are manufactured by Mount-It! the company, which has over 500 different stands and mounts specifically for gamers and monitors.

 Gaming is all about having fun and you want to experience that WOW factor with each game that you play.

-Having the best 27 inch gaming monitor is something you have to consider.
+Having the best gaming monitors is something you have to consider.